xlwings/xlwings/docs/pro/server/server.rst

       To add a button to a sheet to run this function, switch from the Apps Script editor back to Google Sheets, click on ``Insert`` > ``Drawing`` and draw a rounded rectangle.
 After hitting ``Save and Close``, the rectangle will appear on the sheet.
 Select it so that you can click on the 3 dots on the top right of the shape.
 Select ``Assign Script`` and write ``hello`` in the text box, then hit ``OK``.

-3. **Configuration**: The final step is to configure the xlwings JavaScript module properly, see the next section :ref:`Configuration`.
+3. **Configuration**: The final step is to configure the xlwings JavaScript module properly, see the next section :ref:`pro/server/server:Configuration`.

 .. _xlwings_server_config: